-Turkey mince is extremely lean and has become very popular over recent years as the population moves towards a healthier, cleaner lifestyle.
+Turkey mince is extremely lean and has become very popular over recent years as more and more of us seek out lean protein.

-As part of our Back to Basics series, we’re looking at some common ingredients to help make sure our readers are making the most of the great produce that we have access to here in Ireland.
+As part of our Back to Basics series, we’re looking at some common ingredients and giving you advice on how to make the most of them.
 Previously we looked at scallops, housekeeper’s cut of beef and chicken thighs; today we're looking at turkey mince.

 Looking for some recipe inspiration?
 Read on for some of our favourite recipes:

-- Turkey and courgette koftas from eathos make a great lunch option as they're super healthy but full of flavour and very filling.
-Whip up a batch of these to have for your lunch throughout the week and you'll feel very smug about how virtuous, yet tasty they are.
+These Turkey and courgette koftas from eathos make a great lunch option as they're super healthy but full of flavour and very filling.
+Whip up a batch of these to have for your lunch throughout the week and you'll feel very smug about how virtuous yet tasty they are.